vishodhan-krishnan/gtrade-arena/README.md

 # Trade Arena - A MATS (Multi-Agent Trading System)

 A comprehensive AI-driven trading analysis system that coordinates 11+ specialized LLM agents working collaboratively to analyze stocks, debate investment theses, and produce risk-adjusted trading decisions—with game-theoretic validation to test strategy performance across market regimes.
+This is a showcase repository containing the UI, visualizations, and results for Trade Arena.
+Source code is maintained separately.

 ## Architecture Overview